MOTIF: Multi-strategy Optimization via Turn-based Interactive Framework: Methodology Details

-\begin{mybox1}[blue]{Innovation} -- Create completely novel approach that differs from both baseline and opponent.\\ -- Think outside the box and introduce breakthrough techniques.\\ -- Ignore conventional approaches and pioneer new algorithmic paradigms. \end{mybox1}
+\begin{mybox1}[gray]{Innovation} -- Create completely novel approach that differs from both baseline and opponent.\\ -- Think outside the box and introduce breakthrough techniques.\\ -- Ignore conventional approaches and pioneer new algorithmic paradigms. \end{mybox1}